pedronachtigall/ToxCodAn/README.md

 - Optionally, the user can set any of the [BUSCO models](https://busco.ezlab.org/busco_v4_data.html) to perform hmm search by using the option `-b`.
 - Optionally, the user can set the [Pfam models](https://pfam.xfam.org/) to perform hmm search by using the option `-p`. (link for download the pfam.hmm: ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz)
 - This script takes advantage of MultiThreading by using the option `-c`.
-- Usage: ```NonToxins_Annotator.py -t predicted_CDS.fasta -d path/to/db1,...,path/to/dbN -b path/to/busco/odb -p path/to/pfam.hmm -c N```
+- Usage: ```NonToxinAnnotation.py -t path/to/output/NonToxins_codan/ORF_sequences.fasta -d path/to/db1,...,path/to/dbN -b path/to/busco/odb -p path/to/pfam.hmm -c N```

+:warning: **[Attention 1]** If the user wants to speed up the process and use DIAMOND tool in the NonToxin annotation, just follow the steps below:
+- First, design the diamond DB by using a set of protein sequences: ```diamond makedb --in proteins.fasta -d diamondDB```
+- Then, use the ```NonToxinAnnotation.py``` on the predicted CDSs by setting the option ```-s diamond``` and the diamond DB in the ```-b``` option.
+    - ```NonToxinAnnotation.py -s diamond -t path/to/output/NonToxins_codan/ORF_sequences.fasta -d path/to/diamondDB -c N```
+    - Keep the ```-b path/to/busco/odb -p path/to/pfam.hmm``` options to perform the hmm search using BUSCO and Pfam models as described above.

-:warning: Alternatively, if the user wants to directly perform the NonToxins annotation within the ToxCodAn pipeline just follow the steps below:
+:warning: **[Attention 2]** Alternatively, if the user wants to directly perform the NonToxins annotation within the ToxCodAn pipeline just follow the steps below:
 - Enter in the ["non_toxin_models"](https://github.com/pedronachtigall/ToxCodAn/tree/master/non_toxin_models)
     - ```cd path/to/toxcodan/non_toxin_models/```
 - Uncompress the proteinDB (```tar xjf pepDB.tar.bz2```) and the CodAn model for Vertebrates (```gzip -d VERT_full.zip```)